Global Importer of Record · ISO-Certified · Ministry-Authorized 🇬🇧 Global Operations Line: +44 330 533 0223

 Non-financial considerations:

-- Speed: IOR operational in days; entity takes weeks/months
+• Speed: IOR operational in days; entity takes weeks/months

-- Flexibility: IOR can be discontinued; entity requires formal closure process
+• Flexibility: IOR can be discontinued; entity requires formal closure process

-- Risk: IOR absorbs regulatory risk; entity places compliance burden on customer
+• Risk: IOR absorbs regulatory risk; entity places compliance burden on customer

 From our operations, most customers use IOR for market entry and pilot deployments, then evaluate local entity once import volume and market commitment are established.

-Related Server & Data Center Import Resources
+Related TFTIOR Resources for Server and Data Center Import Planning

 Conclusion